alercah/rado/lang.md

 > Syntax: `consumable`

 A consumable statement declares an item to be consumable.
-It cannot be referenced in most expressions, but can be referred to in unlock statements.
+It cannot be referenced in most expressions (either directly or via one of its tags), but can be referred to in unlock statements.

 Consumable statements cannot be modified, added, or removed from an item.

+The restrictions on consumable items may be relaxed in the future.

 ### Restrict Statement